kennyfrc/cami.js/examples/README.md

 # README

-To try the example, just serve this directory with a web server.
-For example:
+To try the examples, just go to the project root and run:

 ```bash
 bun install --global serve
 bunx serve
 ```

-Then open http://localhost:3000 in your browser.
+Then open http://localhost:3000 in your browser, then navigate to the examples folder.